Poppy Field

 2016 QEST Finnis Scott Foundation Scholar - Sculpture

 “Stories and bodies have always seemed intertwined to me, and I sculpt from life whenever possible.
-I have found that capturing that intangible thing, a kind of iconography of moments that someone else might call an essence, presence, or spirit, requires as much listening as modelling of form.”
+Capturing that intangible presence—what some might call essence or spirit—requires as much listening as modelling of form.”

 Poppy can make her material live its own life… Poppy is not out for myth.
 She is out for labour, the work, and the fierce fatigue of it all.